 With new technology such as electronic monitoring, improved transparency is increasingly expected in fisheries and the true extent and suffering experienced as a result of bycatch will become much more apparent.
-These changes will also benefit those working in the fishing industry through improved safety and better working conditions.
+These changes will also benefit those working in the fishing industry through improved safety conditions.

 Alternative fishing gear can be a solution – for example, switching from nets to pots can reduce bycatch significantly in some regions, like the Baltic where porpoises are critically endangered- and there are ways to make existing gear safer for ‘non-target’ species.
 Smart management can also keep fishing vessels away from important habitats and enable them to avoid other areas during sensitive periods, such as calving.

 In 1994, the US government developed a mathematical formula to calculate the impact of bycatch on whales and dolphins.
 In an attempt to prioritise which fisheries needed to change their practices immediately, the formula created a value which was set as a threshold for fisheries managers.
 If the number of whales or dolphins dying in fishing gear exceeded this threshold, managers needed to take action on that fishery immediately by developing a plan to reduce bycatch.
 The plan was meant to reduce whale and dolphin (and other marine mammal) deaths to nearly zero within five years.

 In theory, this approach seemed to be a reasonable starting point and has become commonplace as a way to determine when bycatch is assumed to be ‘unsustainable’.
 However, the quality of data globally varies and the number of individuals that can die before a population is at risk of going into decline is now calculated using various statistical methods, depending on the level of data available.